ChenyangQiQi/FateZero/README.md

 - [x] Release the edit config for teaser
 - [x] Memory and runtime profiling
 - [x] Hands-on guidance of hyperparameters tuning
+- [-] Release configs for other result and in-the-wild dataset
+  - [x] Style editing: done
+  - [-] Attribute editing: in progress
-- [ ] Colab and hugging-face
+- [ ] Colab and hugging-face: inprogress
-- [ ] Tune-a-video optimization
+- [ ] Tune-a-video optimization and shape editing configs
-- [ ] Release configs for other result and in-the-wild dataset
 - [ ] Release more application

 ## Setup Environment